ibm-cloud-docs/data-virtualization/about.md

 ## Plans and configurations
 {: #ab_plans_cfgs}

-### Enterprise High Availability Disaster Recovery (HADR) plan
+### Enterprise plan

+Some features are limited in the Data Virtualization beta.
+See [Beta limitations](#ab_plans_limits) {: note}

+- One highly available Data Virtualization instance with a minimum of 3 head and 3 worker nodes.
-- Base instances start at 4 vCPU x 32 GB RAM on dedicated compute slices
+- Data Virtualization instances have a minimum of 4 vCPU and 32 GB RAM per node.
-- Runs the latest release of Db2, version 11.5
-- Three HADR nodes spanning multiple availability zones
+- Three HADR nodes spanning multiple availability zones.

-- Self-service managed backup with point-in-time restore
+ #### Beta limitations
+ {:#ab_plans_limits}

+- HADR is not supported in the Data Virtualization beta.
+- Only one head is availaible in the beta.

 <!-- ### Enterprise non-High Availability Disaster Recovery (non-HADR) plan